holoviz/panel/doc/user_guide/Running_in_Webassembly.md

 ## Converting Panel applications

-Writing an HTML file from scratch with all the Javascript and Python dependencies and other boilerplate can be quite annoying.
-To avoid writing all the boilerplate and converting entire applications Panel provides support for converting entire application (including Panel templates) to an HTML file using the `panel convert` API.
-As a starting point create one or more Python script or notebook file containing your application.
-The only requirement is that they import only global modules, i.e. relative imports of other scripts or modules is not supported.
+Writing an HTML file from scratch with all the Javascript and Python dependencies and other boilerplate can be quite annoying, and requires learning a good bit of HTML.
+To avoid writing all the boilerplate, Panel provides support for converting an entire application (including Panel templates) to an HTML file, using the `panel convert` API.
+As a starting point create one or more Python scripts or notebook files containing your application.
+The only requirement is that they import only global modules (relative imports of other scripts or modules is not supported).

 The ``panel convert`` command has the following options: